 Contrary to popular belief, credit card debt doesn’t always result from excessive shopping and overspending.
 Even if the cardholder spends within perfectly reasonable limits, an unforeseeable setback, such as an injury or the loss of a job, can make it burdensome if not impossible to keep up with monthly payments.
 Then, once a cardholder falls behind, penalties like fees and high interest rates begin to accrue.
 In many cases, it’s only a matter of time before these penalties snowball into a financial catastrophe for the cardholder.

 The good news is that bankruptcy can reduce or even erase your credit card debt.
 But is bankruptcy truly necessary in your situation?

 The answer to that question depends on a few factors, including how much credit card debt you have, how much debt you have from other sources, and what your overall financial goals are.
-When you contact the Philadelphia Chapter 7 bankruptcy lawyers or Chapter 13 bankruptcy attorneys of Sadek & Cooper for your free bankruptcy consultation, we can talk about all of these issues in detail, including other important information like your income and assets.
+When you contact the Philadelphia Chapter 7 bankruptcy lawyers or Chapter 13 bankruptcy attorneys of Sadek Bankruptcy Law Offices for your free bankruptcy consultation, we can talk about all of these issues in detail, including other important information like your income and assets.
 Because our law firm handles both bankruptcy and alternatives to bankruptcy, we are thoroughly prepared to help you compare your options in depth.